telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-logForHumans**.
 To make the traces to standard out formated for humans (note that the traces in the log file are not affected)
 -   **-disableMetrics**.
 To turn off the 'metrics' feature.
 Gathering of metrics is a bit costly, as system calls and semaphores are involved.
     Use this parameter to start the broker without metrics overhead.
+-   **-insecureNotif**.
+Allow HTTPS notifications to peers which certificate cannot be authenticated with known CA certificates.
+This is similar to the `-k` or `--insecure` parameteres of the curl command.